 Tim Cook recently announced that Apple Music now has 6.5 million paid users.
-Not bad for a subscription service that was just made available in June of this year.
+Not bad for a subscription service that was made available in June 2015.
 As good as these numbers are there is still a lot of room for growth.

 Since Apple basically challenged Spotify for the top position in the music streaming space they still have a long way to go in light of the fact that Spotify passed the 20 million paid subscribers milestone back in June.